How to Manage and Reconcile Bank Accounts in FreshBooks | Fit Small Business

 Review Unmatched FreshBooks Transactions

-After all of your bank transactions have been matched to FreshBooks entries and your left column is blank, you must review the FreshBooks entries in the right column which haven’t been assigned to bank transactions.
+After all of your bank transactions have been matched to FreshBooks entries and your left column is blank, you must review the FreshBooks entries in the right column that haven’t been assigned to bank transactions.
 Each FreshBooks entry should fall into one of the following categories:

-- Transactions from different bank accounts: These will be matched to bank transactions when the other bank account is reconciled.
+• Transactions from different bank accounts: These will be matched to bank transactions when the other bank account is reconciled.

-- Outstanding transactions from this account: Transactions such as checks written from this bank account that haven’t yet cleared the bank are called outstanding transactions and it’s proper for them to remain in the Unmatched FreshBooks Transaction column until the next period when they clear the bank.
+• Outstanding transactions from this account: Transactions such as checks written from this bank account that haven’t yet cleared the bank are called outstanding transactions and it’s proper for them to remain in the Unmatched FreshBooks Transaction column until the next period when they clear the bank.

-- Petty cash transactions: If you keep cash on hand, any cash transactions will remain unmatched forever.
+• Petty cash transactions: If you keep cash on hand, any cash transactions will remain unmatched forever.

-Print Bank Reconciliation Summary Report
+Step 3 (Optional): Print Bank Reconciliation Summary Report

 The Bank Reconciliation Summary is a report that allows you to see if there are any remaining transactions to be matched in your bank reconciliation.
 It also shows a summary of all unmatched transactions across all bank accounts, as well as any payments and expenses logged in your FreshBooks that have yet to be matched.

-- Go to the Reports section
+1. Go to the Reports section.

 Accessing the Bank Reconciliation Summary in FreshBooks